-A truck mixer includes a water tight revolving drum suitably mounted and fitted with adequate blades, and equipped with actuated revolution counters.
+A truck mixer includes a water tight revolving drum suitably mounted and fitted with adequate blades, and equipped with electrically or mechanically actuated revolution counters.
 Truck mixers shall produce a thoroughly mixed and uniform mass of concrete and shall discharge concrete without segregation.